Bradyourboi21/DS-HAX/README.md

 put it in your ds.
 Turn on your DSi while holding A and B.
 In the Unlaunch menu, go to OPTIONS.
-Set NO BUTTON or a button of your choice to the TWiLight Menu++.
+Set NO BUTTON to the second TWiLight Menu++ on the list.